 An environmental advocate throughout her life, she abandoned oils and toxic art materials in 1983.
 Her artwork is based on sacred geometry and involves between 8 to 50 layers of mixed mediums.
 Constantly experimenting, Struck uses found materials as well as those she seeks out from new technology.
 After a spiritual “walkabout” in 2000, Struck began her education in sustainability.

 After 9/11 the artist began a spiritual series expressing her decades of studying Zen Buddhism and Native Americans.
 Her art since 2006 has rarely been shown publicly by her own choice.
 Seeing sustainability as an imperative requiring global participation, she attended the Executive Certificate Program at Presidio, the world’s first and leading Graduate School in Sustainable Management.
-Her dedication to sustainability best practices led her to founding a sustainability non-profit, terrabluteams.org, and she is currently involved in several environmental reclamation art projects as well as completing her two year project, the Silver Bullet Tiny House/Classroom.
+Her dedication to sustainability best practices led her to founding a sustainability non-profit, terrabluteams.org, and she is currently involved in several environmental reclamation art projects.
+She became a sustainable lifestyle educator in 2011 and completed an 18 month, 18,265 mile tour in 2018 with the off-grid tiny home on wheels she designed and built by herself, the Silver Bullet Tiny House/Classroom.